QODIO/selectator/README.md

 `prefix_`chosen_item_right    | The right section of the chosen item.
 `prefix_`chosen_item_subtitle | The bottom section of the chosen item.
 `prefix_`chosen_item_remove   | The remove button for the chosen item.
 `prefix_`input                | This is the input box for the selectator.
-This is used together with `results-visible` or `results-hidden` to show and style it differently if it is a multiple selection box or a single selection box.
+This is used together with `options-visible` or `options-hidden` to show and style it differently if it is a multiple selection box or a single selection box.
 `prefix_`textlength           | This is used to calculate the size of the input box for the multiple selection box.
-`prefix_`results              | The results list holder.
-This is used together with `results-visible` or `results-hidden` to show or hide the results.
+`prefix_`options              | The options list holder.
+This is used together with `options-visible` or `options-hidden` to show or hide the options.
 `prefix_`group_header         | This is the group title option.
 `prefix_`group                | This is the group options holder.
 `prefix_`option               | This is a result option.
 It has an extra class called `active` which tells if the option is the active one.